 If you have ever walked past a club, and been abruptly offered to come to a party nearby, that was likely a “street promoter.”
 They stand out in the rain, sleet, or snow, grinding away to convince a high volume of guests to join the party.

 These types of promoters aren’t at a VIP section, they often aren’t drinking, and they don’t care much about the image.
 They just want to hit their quotas, get paid, and go home.
 There is not much glamour to this job.
 They face a lot of rejections and it is very difficult for most to excel in.
-You must have thick skin and the ability to convince someone in under 15 seconds.

 Head Promoters or Top Promoters